 Last month, Haggis and I had a long talk about his career, his shifts between movies and television, and "Show Me a Hero."
 It was a really interesting conversation, and I recommend reading the whole thing.

 That said, I know how the internet works, and I know that one passage of the interview would overwhelm all discussion of the rest of it, so I'm making this separate post just on that portion, in which we discuss the controversies over "Crash," its depiction of race relations, and the many people — Paul Haggis included, it turns out — who don't think it should have won Best Picture that year.

 A review of the "True Detective" season finale coming up just as soon as I wear a white suit with a red rose in my jacket...

-A review of tonight's "Justified" coming up just as soon as I tickle the tiger...
+A quick review of tonight's "Hannibal" coming up just as soon as I tickle the tiger...